 In our example above, you can see there is fine text telling us the message came from the 'mail delivery software' and the error is permanent.
 A permanent error is typical, though sometimes these notification tell us they will continue to try delivery.
 What comes after this is what is beyond meaning for most of us. "retry time not reached for any host after a long failure period" (sometimes this is "retry timeout exceeded").
 Whatever it means, we can see that email@example.com is probably an invalid e-mail address; shouldn't it be example.com, with an 'e'?

 In this example, I have excluded the headers.
 Notice the notification is pretty much like the other one, except the reason for the failure is quite different.
 The key here is 'address rejected'.
 It doesn't tell us why, but it is likely the 'abc.thobo.com' part is a valid server and 'jesseo' is not a valid user there.

 "an MX or SRV record indicated no SMTP service", coupled with a user @ yaho.com - we can rest assured there is a misspelling here!

 I'll spare you the surroundings and address the notification message.
 First, there are two addresses that failed, so you'll want to note them both.
 Second, the cause is "The message was rejected because it contains prohibited virus or spam content".

 No one likes the sound of that.
 Presently, MemberHub.com does not scan mail for viruses before publishing it.
-It is possible that the e-mail did in fact contain a virus, and this user's e-mail server detected it and rejected the email.
-It is also possible that those servers have their spam detector set on high, where every other member successfully received a clean e-mail.
+It is possible that the e-mail did in fact contain a virus and this user's e-mail server detected it and rejected the email.
+It is also possible those servers have their spam detector set on high when every other member successfully received a clean e-mail.

-This probably means that the user part of the e-mail address is wrong.
+This probably means the user part of the e-mail address is wrong.